 1. Create thorough project costing estimates, considering every stage and activity

 Budgets and costing estimates can sometimes feel a bit ‘chicken and egg’.
 Can you make a head start on creating estimates if you don’t know what your final, signed-off budget will be?

 To ensure that you won’t be hamstrung by a budget that’s objectively too small, it’s often best to create full costing estimates in advance.
 This should at least give you the power to negotiate the most effective budget, based on your research.

 Historically, project costing estimates meant a lot of manual work.
 Not only would your team spend hours researching reams of prices, but this explorative process would often be underpinned by nothing more than a mammoth spreadsheet.

 Although your numerous formulae are intended to do most of the heavy lifting (at least when it comes to the calculations), their output is only as good as the human input.
 With multiple people adding data relating to numerous resources and project stages, you’re only one keying error away from a serious miscalculation that could jeopardise your whole project.

 Of course, you r raison d'être is to stop mistakes from happening.
 But they’re more likely to occur if your old legacy software is giving you different versions of the truth.
 And if you’re having to resort to manual rekeying and spreadsheet workarounds to make all the numbers stack up.

-Project and job costing software is designed to alleviate these woes with a complete solution to obtain and manage costs. iplicit’s resource and project management software, for example, will centralise your key information and pull in data from existing systems to avoid duplication.
+Project accounting software is designed to alleviate these woes with a complete solution to obtain and manage costs. iplicit’s resource and project management software, for example, will centralise your key information and pull in data from existing systems to avoid duplication.
 All the while, this data can be cross-referenced and reported on with ease – giving you the insights you need to create estimates with confidence.